ILIAS-eLearning/ILIAS/setup/README.md

 # Use the Command Line to Manage ILIAS

 The ILIAS command line app can be called via `php setup\setup.php`.
-It contains three commands to manage ILIAS installations:
+It contains four main commands to manage ILIAS installations:

 * `install` will [set an installation up](#install-ilias)
 * `update` will [update an installation](#update-ilias)
 * `status` will [report status of an installation](#report-status-of-ilias)
 * `build-artifacts` [recreates static assets](#build-ilias-artifacts) of an installation
 * `reload-control-structure` [rebuilds structure information](#build-ilias-artifacts) of an installation

+`install` and `update` also supply switches and options for a granular control of the inclusion of plugins:

+* `--skip <plugin name>` will exclude the named plugin from the command
+* `--no-plugins` will exclude all plugins from the command
+* `install <plugin name>` (or `update <plugin name>` respectively) will update or install the specified plugin

 `install` and `update` both require a [configuration file](#about-the-config-file) to do their job.
 The app also supports a `help` command that lists arguments and